pixelbyaj/apache-spark/README.md

-# Start With Apache Spark with Python
+# Start Apache Spark with Python

 ## Windows ##
 1. Install a JDK (Java Development Kit) from http://www.oracle.com/technetwork/java/javase/downloads/index.html . **You must install the 		JDK into a path with no spaces**, for example c:\jdk.
 Be sure to change the default location for the installation! **DO NOT INSTALL JAVA 9-INSTALL JAVA 8.
 Spark is not compatible with Java 9.**